-ANS disorders, also called dysautonomias, are heterogeneous in etiology, clinical symptoms, and severity.
-ANS disorders can be limited and focal, such as patients with isolated neurocardiogenic syncope or idiopathic palmar hyperhidrosis.
-At the other extreme, some ANS disorders can be widespread and severely disabling, such multiple systems atrophy, which leads to widespread and severe autonomic failure.
+Disorders of the ANS, also called dysautonomias, are heterogeneous in etiology, clinical symptoms, and severity.
+Autonomic nervous system disorders can be limited and focal, such as with isolated neurocardiogenic syncope or idiopathic palmar hyperhidrosis.
+At the other extreme, some ANS disorders can be widespread and severely disabling, such as multiple systems atrophy, which leads to widespread and severe autonomic failure.

 Symptoms of autonomic disorders can vary, based on the etiology and location of dysfunction.
 Cardiovascular manifestations are often prominent.
 Involvement of the cardiovascular system causes abnormalities in heart rate control and vascular dynamics.
 Orthostatic hypotension and other manifestations of BP lability can occur, causing weakness, dizziness, and syncope.
 Resting tachycardia and an inability to appropriately increase heart rate in response to exertion leads to exercise intolerance.
-There is a 2- to 3-fold higher incidence of major cardiac events in patients with diabetic autonomic neuropathy (myocardial infarction, heart failure, and resuscitation from ventricular arrhythmia, angina, or the need for revascularization).
+There is a 2- to 3-fold higher incidence of major cardiac events in patients with diabetic autonomic neuropathy, including myocardial infarction, heart failure, resuscitation from ventricular arrhythmia, angina, or the need for revascularization.
 There is also an increase in sudden cardiac death and overall mortality for these patients.

 Many other organ systems can be affected by autonomic neuropathy.
 Involvement of the bladder can lead to incomplete emptying, resulting in urinary retention and possible overflow incontinence.
-GI involvement is commonly manifested as gastroparesis, which is defined as

-Proprietary Information of Blue Cross and Blue Shield of Alabama An Independent Licensee of the Blue Cross and Blue Shield Association Blue Advantage Medical Policy #573 slowed gastric emptying, and can cause nausea, vomiting, and a decreased tolerance for solid food and large meals.
+Gastrointestinal involvement is commonly manifested as gastroparesis, which is defined as slowed gastric emptying and can cause nausea, vomiting, and a decreased tolerance for solid food and large meals.
 Constipation may also occur if the lower GI tract is involved.
 Impairment of sexual function in males can manifest as erectile dysfunction and ejaculatory failure.
 Dysfunction of thermal regulation and sweating can lead to anhidrosis and heat intolerance.
 Paradoxically, excessive sweating can also occur as a compensatory mechanism in unaffected regions.

-A classification of the different types of autonomic dysfunction, adapted from Freeman and MacDougall and McLeod (1996), can be made as follows:
+A classification of the different types of autonomic dysfunction, adapted from Freeman (2005) and MacDougall and McLeod (1996), can be made as follows:

 - Diabetic autonomic neuropathy

 - Amyloid neuropathy

 - Immune-mediated neuropathy

 - Rheumatoid arthritis

 - Systemic lupus erythematosus

 - Sjögren syndrome

 - Paraneoplastic neuropathy

 - Inflammatory neuropathy

-- Guillain-Barre syndrome
+- Guillain-Barré syndrome

 - o Chronic inflammatory demyelinating polyneuropathy

 - Crohn disease

 - Ulcerative colitis

 - Hereditary autonomic neuropathies

 - Autonomic neuropathy secondary to infectious disease

 - HIV disease

 - Lyme disease

-- Chagas disease
+- o Chagas disease

-- Diphtheria
+- o Diphtheria

-- o Leprosy
+- Leprosy

 - Acute and subacute idiopathic autonomic neuropathy

-- Toxic neuropathies
+- Toxic neuropathies.

 Other chronic diseases may involve an ANS imbalance, without outright dysfunction of the nerves themselves.
 Approximately 40% of individuals with essential hypertension will show evidence of excess sympathetic activity.
-Sympathetic over activity is also a prominent feature of generalized anxiety, panic disorder, and some types of depression, as well as certain cardiac disorders such as chronic heart failure.
+Sympathetic overactivity is also a prominent feature of generalized anxiety, panic disorder, and some types of depression, as well as certain cardiac disorders such as chronic heart failure.
 These types of ANS imbalances are not usually classified as ANS disorders.